I've got one more race. Then I can get back to some good old training.... for a race.

 This practice typically works well, until I'm in a race that I just want out of.
 Like the Chicago Marathon of 2010.
 My lord I even considered faking an asthma attack to end that race.
 But then I thought about the people that might have ACTUAL medical emergencies, and I kept moving forward.
 Ugh.
 I digress.
 I was proud of myself for not giving the photographers the finger at many points, but I couldn't pretend to be running and I couldn't pretend to be having fun.
 I was just moving forward.
 So how did I end up with THIS amazing picture from that race?

-1) I had finally located a friend (yeah I do know that girl on the right, she's not just some weirdo trying to hoard in on my awesome photo)
+I got this ridiculous and awesome picture because:1) I had finally located a friend (yeah I do know that girl on the right, she's not just some weirdo trying to hoard in on my awesome photo)

 2) We were very close to the finish line, I was so excited about this finish line I cannot put it into words how excited I was about the finish line.